mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

 # Functional Requirements
-1. <Name of Feature 1>
- 1. <Functional Requirement 1>
- 2. <Functional Requirement 2>
- 3. <And so on>

-2. Opening Screen
+1. Opening Screen
     * (Task 2.1) The opening screen shall contain a place to log-in or sign-up.
     * (Task 2.2) The opening screen shall display an option for a user to reset their password in the event they forget it.
     * (Task 2.3) A remember username box shall be displayed and working for quicker login.

-3. Diognosis Screen
+2. Diognosis Screen
      * (Task 3.1) The options for “smell, sight, feel, sound and if it won’t start” shall be presented upon opening the app/after logging in.
      *

-4. Further Description Screen
+3. Further Description Screen
     * (Task 3.2) The next scene of questions shall be shown after choosing a feature listed above.
     *

- 5. User Feedback Screen
+4. User Feedback Screen
     * (Task 3.3) The public comments shall be presented to you at the end of diagnoses to give you a solution.
     * (Task 3.4) Users shall be able to upvote and downvote public comments
     * (Task 3.5) Software shall allow users to comment to solutions and discuss

- 6. Login
+5. Login
     * (Task 2.4) There shall be a sign-up button if the user has never signed up.
     * (Task 2.5) The user shall create a username that can be displayed to other people.
     * (Task 2.6) The user shall be able to use username or email plus password to sign in.